vectordotdev/vector/rfcs/2021-08-29-8381-vrl-iteration-support.md

   the feature for the intended target audience" design principle.

-- We cannot allow assigning closures to event fields, requiring us to make a distinction between assigning to a _variable_ and an _event field_, a distinction we haven't had to made before, and one we would like to avoid adding.
+- We cannot allow assigning closures to event fields, requiring us to make a distinction between assigning to a _variable_ and an _event field_, one we haven't had to make before, and would like to avoid making.

 - In practice, we haven't seen any use-case from operators that couldn't be solved by the current RFC proposal, but would be solved by the above syntax.